NY Estate Planning and Estate Litigation Lawyers

 We offer free initial consultations in which our attorneys sit down with potential clients, listen to them carefully, and then suggest an estate plan that best fits their needs.
 Our estate planning attorneys can help you understand the complex structure of laws related to gifts, estates, wills and trusts and provide the guidance to achieve your short and long-term goals.

-At Tilem & Associates, we have carefully and skillfully handled a number of delicate probate, estate planning, and estate administration matters.
+Our estate planning lawyers in NY carefully and skillfully handled a number of delicate probate, estate planning, and estate administration matters.
 Just a few estate planning elements we can provide include:

 - Drafting Simple, Complex and Pour-over Wills